tha-santacruz/BayesianUNet/README.md

 This Bayesian model provides different scores (entropy and mutual information) that can be used to characterize uncertainty in predictions.

 ## To set up the Python environment :
-1. If you use conda, execute ```$ conda env create --name envname --file=environments.yml```
+1. If you use conda, execute ```$ conda env create --name envname --file=environment.yml```
 2. If you use pip, execute ```$ pip3 install -r requirements.txt```
 3. Install pytorch by following the instructions of the Pytorch documentation : 		https://pytorch.org/get-started/locally/

 ## To create tiles :
+1. Create a "Potsdam_data/" directory in the BayesianUNet directory.
-1. Download the Potsdam Dataset (International Society for Photogrammetry and Remote Sensing, 2022) from this URL: https://www.isprs.org/education/benchmarks/UrbanSemLab/Default.aspx
+2. Download the Potsdam Dataset (International Society for Photogrammetry and Remote Sensing, 2022) from this URL: https://www.isprs.org/education/benchmarks/UrbanSemLab/Default.aspx
-2. Uncompress it, and place the folders "1_DSM", "4_Ortho_RGBIR" and "5_Labels_all"
+3. Uncompress it, and place the folders "1_DSM/", "4_Ortho_RGBIR/" and "5_Labels_all/"
-	into the "Potsdam_data" directory
+	into the "Potsdam_data/" directory
-3. Run the "make_tiles.py" file that will create input and target tiles in 			"Potsdam_data/tiles"
+4. Run the "make_tiles.py" file that will create input and target tiles in 			"Potsdam_data/tiles"

 ## To train a model :
 1. Run train.py with the desired parameters.
 	Refer to the arguments parser in the code to see the possible settings.
-2. Training can be monitored using the Weights and Biases tool.
+2. Training can be monitored using the Weights and Biases tool (see https://docs.wandb.ai/quickstart).
 	The URL to follow the training is provided in the console once validation occurs

 ## To test a model :